-The visual soothing, monochromatic backdrop merges with the eclectic menu and funky artwork to give you tearoom experience like no other.
+The visually soothing, monochromatic backdrop merges with the eclectic menu and funky artwork to give you a tearoom experience like no other.

 All the Rooms at Sketch London

-Sketch London is a fabulous place, but not just for the Afternoon Tea.
+Sketch is a fabulous place, but not just for afternoon tea.
 In addition to its aesthetic pink Gallery, it has four other rooms dedicated to different gastronomical pleasures.
 They are:

 · The Parlour